-Students wishing to major in Film and Media Studies in the Film stream should take FMS 200 in their second year, as it is normally the prerequisite for all 300- and 400-level Film stream courses but not for the cross-listed courses noted below.
-Students wishing to major in Film and Media Studies in the Media Stream will normally take FMS 210 or SOC 344 in their second year, as either one is a prerequisite for all Media stream courses.

-A major in Film and Media Studies requires FMS 200 or 205 and FMS 210 or SOC 344 and a minimum of \star 30 to a maximum of \star 48 at the senior level in FMS or approved cross-listed courses.
+Students wishing to major in Film and Media Studies should take F ST 200 in their second year, as it is normally the prerequisite for all 300- and 400-level Film and Media Studies courses but not for the cross-listed courses noted below.
+A major in Film and Media Studies requires a minimum of \star 30 to a maximum of \star 48 at the senior level in F ST or cross-listed Film and Media Studies courses.
 Of these, at least \star 12 must be at the 400-level.

-Film and Media Studies as a minor requires FMS 200 or 205 and FMS 210 or SOC 344 and a minimum of \bigstar 18 at the senior level in Film and Media Studies or approved cross-listed courses and at least \bigstar 6 at the 400-level.
-The required 400-level courses must be chosen from the 400-level FMS courses and/or the cross-listed Film and Media Studies courses.
+Film and Media Studies as a minor requires a minimum of \star 18 at the senior level in Film and Media Studies or cross-listed Film and Media Studies courses.
+These must include either F ST 200 or 205, and at least \star 6 at the 400-level.
+The required 400-level courses must be chosen from the 400-level F ST courses and/or the cross-listed Film and Media Studies courses listed below: